Think of all the kitten videos you would have missed out on without the humble hyperlink.

 - Check your external links regularly: URLs change, pages disappear and you don’t want any broken links on your site.

-- Consider adding an external site icon like the one above to tell people they are clicking off-site.
+- Consider adding an external site icon like the one above to tell people they are clicking to a new site.
 If you have a lot of links that are a mix of internal, external and files, this is a good idea.

 Linking to files